Medical Student Training

 After completing your psychiatry clerkship and coursework, you will have met and developed a relationship with our psychiatric attending physicians and residents.
 These people are personal and professional resources for you; they will be eager to answer your questions and direct you to other helpful people.

 In addition, Adam Brenner, M.D., Vice Chair for Education in Psychiatry, would welcome an opportunity to meet with you.
-Dr. Brenner organizes a MS-4 "recruitment" luncheon each fall to give overviews of psychiatric careers and residency training.
-If you are interested, contact them in August to ensure you are on the invitation list.
+Dr. Brenner organizes a luncheon each fall for MS4s to overview psychiatric careers and residency training. email@example.com in August if you are interested to ensure you are on the invitation list.